 Secs.
-14-41-14.45.- Reserved.
+14-40-14-45. - Reserved.

-DIVISION 2.
-ADMINISTRATION AND ENFORCEMENT
+DIVISION 2. - ADMINISTRATION AND ENFORCEMENT

 Sec.
-14-46.
-Enforcement of article.
+14-46. - Enforcement of Article.

-(a) The department of animal services is designated as the agency of the board of county commissioners to implement, enforce, and administer the provisions of this article, except as otherwise provided by this article.
+(a) The Department of Animal Services is designated as the agency of the Board of County Commissioners to implement, enforce, and administer the provisions of this Article, except as otherwise provided by this Article. (b) It shall be a violation of this Article to resist, obstruct, or oppose an Animal Control Code Enforcement Officer while in the lawful performance of his duties, or with anyone who may be assisting in the performance of such duties.

-- (b) It shall be a violation of this article to resist, obstruct, or oppose an animal control code enforcement officer while in the lawful performance of his duties, or with anyone who may be assisting in the performance of such duties. - (c) Any person who willfully refuses to sign and accept a citation issued by a law enforcement officer or animal control code enforcement officer, shall be in violation of this article. - (d) The board of county commissioners may contract with any state chartered nonprofit humane organization to carry out the duties in this article or any part thereof.
-Such organizations shall carry out the duties pursuant to the provisions prescribed in this article; failure to do so shall result in the board of county commissioners assuming such duties or contracting with another organization to assume such duties.
+- (b) Any person who willfully refuses to sign and accept a citation issued by a law enforcement officer or Animal Control Code Enforcement Officer, shall be in violation of this Article. - (c) The Board of County Commissioners may contract with any state chartered nonprofit humane organization to carry out the duties in this Article or any part thereof.
+Such organizations shall carry out the duties pursuant to the provisions prescribed in this Article; failure to do so shall result in the Board of County Commissioners assuming such duties or contracting with another organization to assume such duties.
 Compensation may be provided in an amount adequate to fulfill the prescribed duties.

 Sec.
-14-47.
-Fees and charges; administration of article.
+14-47. - Fees and Charges; Administration of Article.

-Fees and charges relating to licensing, adoption, impoundment, service fees and such other fees deemed necessary to accomplish the purposes of this article will be established from time to time by the board of county commissioners.
-The director is authorized to establish programs and procedures as are deemed necessary to accomplish the purposes of this article.
-These include, but are not limited to, enforcement actions, vaccination programs, measures to deal with kennel hazards, education programs, population control programs, licensing procedures, and the implementation of emergency procedures in the event of a disease outbreak or a state of emergency, as defined by section 34-36 of this Code.
-The director, with approval from the county administrator or designee, is authorized to waive or modify, but not to increase, the fees established by the board of county commissioners, in connection with such programs in order to promote the success or participation in those programs, or as specifically directed by the board of county commissioners.
+Fees and charges relating to licensing, adoption, impoundment, service fees and such other fees deemed necessary to accomplish the purposes of this Article will be established from time to time by the Board of County Commissioners.
+The Director is authorized to establish programs and procedures as are deemed necessary to accomplish the purposes of this Article.
+These include, but are not limited to, enforcement actions, vaccination programs, measures to deal with Kennel hazards, education programs, population control programs, licensing procedures, and the implementation of emergency procedures in the event of a disease outbreak or a state of emergency, as defined by Sec.
+34-36 of this Code.
+The Director, with approval from the County administrator or designee, is authorized to waive or modify, but not to increase, the fees established by the Board of County Commissioners, in connection with such programs in order to promote the success or participation in those programs, or as specifically directed by the Board of County Commissioners.

 Sec.
-14-48.
-Impoundment.
+14-48. - Impoundment.